2077v2/Goblet/README.md

 ## [In-game settings](https://)

 16) To use **(Blueprint Apparate Mod Menu)** use **F8** on your keyboard to bring up the overlay here you enter the commands for the mods down below.

+17) To activate some mods you will need to use a keybind you will find the keybind list in your main game directory and on our discord.
+Or here [Keybinds.](https://github.com/MRGHIA88V2/Goblet/blob/main/Keybinds.md)

 YOU ARE READY TO                             ![](https://i.imgur.com/7pjddxF.png)